-The Professional and Amateur Sports Protection Act was an anti-federal gambling law that was signed in 1992 and went into effect as soon as the calendar flipped to January 1, 1993.
+The Professional and Amateur Sports Protection Act, an anti-federal gambling law, was signed in 1992.
+It went into effect as soon as the calendar flipped to January 1, 1993.
 The goal was to stop the expansion of sports betting throughout the United States.

 To simply put everything together, the PASPA ruled it unlawful to wager on events that involved professional or amateur athletes.
 This Act made it extremely hard for potential bettors to place wagers on sporting events throughout the year.

-However, there were a few illegal ways potential bettors got involved in the action.
-Many people took the illegal route to place wagers through a local bookie or on an offshore sports betting site that was headquartered in foreign countries.
-These offshore sportsbooks do not have to abide by the rules and regulations that were set by the United States.
+However, some bettors found other ways to wager.
+Many people took the illegal route and placed wagers through a local bookie or on an offshore sports betting site headquartered in foreign countries.
+These offshore sportsbooks do not have to abide by the rules and regulations set by the United States.

-There were several issues with all this as local bookies were legally responsible to pay out their customers.
+There were several issues with all this as local bookmakers were legally responsible for paying out their customers.
 On the other hand, funding an offshore sportsbook account was difficult due to the Unlawful Internet Gambling Enforcement Act of 2006.
 Still, users on some sites were able to fund their existing accounts through the use of cryptocurrencies.

 What is the Interstate Wire Act?

-The Interstate Wire Act was enacted in 1961 to cut off the use of any communications equipment to transmit any insider sports betting information across state lines.
+The Interstate Wire Act, enacted in 1961, cut off the use of any communications equipment to transmit any insider sports betting information across state lines.
 Sports betting and any other form of gambling do not have a clean history.
 Just a few decades before, Al Capone controlled the biggest gambling rig in Chicago.

 At the time, Attorney General Robert F. Kennedy took any measure possible to crack down on those involved in the illegal gambling business.
 The groundwork was very simple as it was more seen as an effort to reduce these types of crimes.
 Those caught accepting wagers or giving credit as part of wagers will be subject to fines or imprisonment of two years or less.